japanese-document/lit/src/components-styles.md

 ## テーマ

-By using [CSS inheritance](#inheritance) and [CSS variables and custom properties](#customprops) together, it's easy to create themable elements.
+By using [CSSを継承](#CSSを継承する) and [CSS variables and custom properties](#CSS_custom_properties) together, it's easy to create themable elements.
 By applying css selectors to customize CSS custom properties, tree-based and per-instance theming is straightforward to apply.
 Here's an example:

 ```ts
 import {LitElement, html, css} from 'lit';